Milo-Discord/Music-ID/README.md

 These are Music ID's From Youtube to use For the Bot- (Direct Message me For more Music ID (On Discord) Enjoy Also This Bot uses any URL from YOUTUBE Link
 So you do not have to use ID.
+(ID is the Faster Way to play music)

 1: Last Hurrah By Bebe Rexha: BinSLOxvZx0 (:play BinSLOxvZx0)